 The importance of IA

-Information architecture forms a foundation for user experience design.
-An effective information architecture is one of the key attributes of a successful digital workplace solution along with visual design, functionality, and interactivity.
-So, in a digital workplace, the primary focus of information architecture is the structure itself, and secondarily the user interface that represents that structure within the design.
+Effective information architecture is one of the key attributes of a successful digital workplace solution along with visual design, functionality, and interactivity.
+It forms the foundation for a positive user experience.
+In a digital workplace, the primary focus of information architecture is the structure itself, and the secondary focus is the user interface that represents that structure within the design.

 The benefits of good IA

-- Increase efficiency – By signposting content effectively and making sure your digital workplace is easy to use and navigate, employees don’t have to waste valuable time.
-And that leads into the second benefit.
+- Increase efficiency: By signposting content effectively and making sure your digital workplace is easy to use and navigate, employees don’t have to waste valuable time.

 Designing your IA strategy